Beneficiaries and their projects

 Keywords: Remote sensing, glacial lake, lake volume, hazard, risk, modelling, third pole, Himalaya, Bhutan Himalaya, Sentinel-1 and 2, Landsat, SAR

 The majority of glaciers in the Himalayas are retreating in response to the atmospheric warming.
 As a consequence, many glacial lakes have formed on debris-covered glacier surfaces and behind moraine dams.
 A sudden release of stored meltwater from them, commonly known as glacial lake outburst flood, causes catastrophic and devastating damages downstream, including human and livestock casualties and destruction of costly infrastructure (e.g. hydropower).
 Therefore, timely detection and monitoring of potentially dangerous glacial lakes, through remote sensing techniques and in situ measurements, is critical to minimize downstream impacts.
-This project aims to survey few proglacial lakes in the Bhutan Himalayas, including, but not limited to, measurement of lake volume, glacier tongue thickness, and assessment of moraine stability.
-These datasets and information will be used to develop comprehensive hazard and risk map to inform relevant authorities and public.
+This project aims to survey a few proglacial lakes in the Bhutan Himalayas, including, but not limited to, measurement of lake volume, glacier tongue thickness, and assessment of moraine stability.
+These datasets and information will be used to develop comprehensive hazard and risk maps to inform relevant authorities and public.